ameyDH/react-node-mongo/README.md

-Two folder of front-end and back-end are provided separately.
+Two folder of front-end and back-end

 Front-end : `react-app`
 Back-end : `node-sever`